 The fruit trees in the community orchard were not separated by kind.
 Instead, as was the elven way, they were interspersed with one another and with hardwood trees in a semblance of nature's randomness.
 Stopping only to greet the village's Guardian of Nature, Tharivol headed into the orchard to pick fruits for breakfast.
 Apples, pears, pomegranates, and plums went into his bag, followed by brambleberries from the vines that climbed the older trees.
-On his way home, he garden plot.
+On his way home, he gathered a bit of grain and a few sweet herbs from the family garden plot.
 Throwing the sack over his shoulder, he nimbly climbed up the ladder and made his way back home.